LevinHornischer/FoundAI/README.md

 Welcome to the course _Advanced Topics in the Foundations of AI_!
-It is given during the summer semester 2024 at _LMU Munich_ as part of the _Master in Logic and Philosophy of Science_.
+It is given during the summer semester 2025 at _LMU Munich_ as part of the _Master in Logic and Philosophy of Science_.
+(Past editions: summer 2023, summer 2024.)

 # Motivation